 Bucktown Tree Nursery

-Our Bucktown Swamp Tree Nursery was recently established in the fall of 2020 by Pontchartrain Conservancy's previously serving AmeriCorps member Cameron Fields.
-It is currently home to over 4,000 bald cypress and green ash seedlings that will eventually be planted throughout our beautiful Pontchartrain Basin.
-This nursery was created to provide PC with a consistent source of native trees for our many ongoing swamp restoration projects.
+Our Bucktown Swamp Tree Nursery was established in the fall of 2020 by Pontchartrain Conservancy's previously serving AmeriCorps member Cameron Fields.
+It is currently home to over 5,000 native tree seedlings includinng bald cypress, water tupelo, green ash, and live oak.
+These seedlings will eventually be planted throughout the swamps Southeast Louisiana as part of our coastal reforestation program.
 Through planting these trees we aim to bring native biodiversity back to Louisiana's wetlands, create a barrier against violent storm surges, stabilize sediment along our vanishing coastline, and sequester more carbon into the earth.
 We also hope to use this space to engage the community through hosting nursery tours and a variety of educational events.
 Located just across the highway from Bucktown Marina, the Brown Foundation has graciously donated their land and water to nourish our baby trees.

 We are seeking volunteer support to help maintain our nursery!
 If you are interested in volunteering with us please reach out to Noah, our nursery manager, at email@example.com.

 Pallet layout and shed construction during nursery establishment